A BIG Thank you to Daniel DiVenanzo and North Central Place LLC. for generously giving us a temporary meeting space!

-We need a new clubhouse location.
-The building we have called home for the last decade was recently sold and, while we are happy for the new business owners, we are concerned about finding a new location by July 5th.
-We are looking for at least 1500 sq feet of air conditioned work space that we can use 2-3 times a week throughout the year… A/C would be a huge benefit.
+But we still need a permanent clubhouse.
+The building we have called home for the last decade was recently sold and, while we are happy for the new business owners, we are looking for a new location.
+Ideally at least 1500 sq feet of work space that we can use throughout the year… A/C would be a huge benefit.

 FIRST® Robotics Team 1557 – 12 Volt Bolt is a robotics program that provides STEM education to students in the Lake County area.
 We boast team number 1557 under an organization called FIRST (For Inspiration and Recognition of Science and Technology) which has approximately 3600 active high school teams from 27 countries.
 These teams participate in regional, district and world robotics competitions each year.
 12 Volt Bolt is a community-based team which allows us the freedom to meet year-round and to welcome public, private and home-schooled students from all over Lake County.
 As a non-profit organization, we rely heavily on the kindness of others and the generous support of local businesses, private donors and education-related grants.
 Team 1557 – 12 Volt Bolt has been able to make an impact on the Lake County community since 2004.

 Come Visit Us!

 FRC Robotics Team 1557 (12 Volt Bolt) invites you to visit our Clubhouse at 129 N. Grove Street in Eustis on Tuesdays between 6 and 9pm.
 Those interested in joining the team will have an opportunity to talk with team members and mentors and see how the team works.
 Building robots is only one aspect of what the team has to offer since we provide hands-on experience in graphic arts, public relations, web design, team spirit, marketing, besides CAD, computer programming, mechanical and electrical engineering.
 There is something for everyone on our robotics team!